engsofjvolfe/counter/README.md

 ### The challenge

 - Build simple counter with INCREMENT and SAVE button
-- INCREMENT must increment numbers, one by one, on a <h2> tag
+- INCREMENT must increment numbers, one by one, on a "h2" tag
-- SAVE must show a history of total entries on a <p> tag
+- SAVE must show a history of total entries on a "p" tag

 ### Screenshot